Object Name: Tile from a frieze

 W. 14 1/4 inl (36.2 cm)

 Accession Number: 12.49.4

 After the Mongol conquest of Persia in the thirteenth century, an extensive trade network opened from China to the Mediterranean, allowing goods to move more freely than in prior centuries.
 This image of a soaring phoenix with crested head and elaborate trailing plumage exemplifies the adaptation of Chinese imagery by Persian artists in this period.
 Ilkhanid-period artists readily adopted imagery from Chinese iconography—including lotus flowers, deer, dragons, and other mythical creatures.

-Tiles bearing the same motif as well as the dragon, and presumably produced from the same molds, decorated in both the luster and lajvardina techniques, were excavated at Takht-i Sulaiman.
+Similar tiles that were excavated at Takht-i Sulaiman and also bear rounded cloud motifs were presumably produced from the same molds before being decorated in both the luster and lajvardina techniques.
 The phoenix and the dragon were popular subjects for imperial architectural decoration in China, and their use on tiles, although not traditionally common, became more widespread after the Mongol invasions, appearing on important buildings throughout the empire.
-It is likely that these associations caused the motifs to be seen as well suited to the decoration of Abakha Khan's palace in Iran.